A New Year’s Day hike through the ruins of Wonderland Ranch in Joshua Tree National Park after a fresh snowfall.

 Even though I’ve been to Joshua Tree hundreds of times, this was the first time I’ve been there with snow on the ground.

-Not much is known about the property but it was apparently owned for some span of time by the Ohlson family.
-Death records list that a Signe Ohlson died in the town of Joshua Tree in 1986, at the age of 100 but whether or not she ever lived here is unknown.
+Very little is known about the property but it was apparently owned at one time by the Ohlson family.
+Death records indicate that a Signe Ohlson died in Joshua Tree in 1986, at the age of 100 but whether or not she ever lived at Wonderland Ranch is unknown.

 It was around 27 degrees when I arrived at 7am.